aalemayhu/WebRustList/README.md

-# WebRustList
+# Awesome Web Development in Rust

-List of web frameworks, libraries, tooling, etc. for Rust
+> A curated list of awesome projects for doing web development in Rust